 (Art.
 216 and 217 of Directive 2009/138/EC)

-Where Member States allow supervisory authorities to exercise group supervision on a subgroup according to Articles 216 or 217 of Directive 2009/138/EC, such a decision by the supervisory authorities should only be taken in circumstances justified by objective specificities in the operations, the organisation or the risk-profile of the subgroup as compared to the group.
+Where Member States allow supervisory authorities to exercise group supervision on a subgroup according to Articles 216 or 217 of Directive 2009/138/EC, such a decision by the supervisory authorities shall only be taken in circumstances justified by objective specificities in the operations, the organisation or the risk-profile of the subgroup as compared to the group.

 CHAPTER VI